Genus $2$ pencils on surfaces with $p_g=K^2=1$, envelopes, and conics tangent to plane cubic curves: Explicit equations of special quadratic pencils of conics starting from the Weierstrass normal form of a cubic

 \subsection{The conics $Q_\la$}

-It remains to be verified whether this 1-parameter system of conics consists of conics tangent to a fixed line, and that there are exactly 3 degenerate conics in the system, each counted with multiplicity 2.
+It remains to be verified whether this 1-parameter system of conics consists of conics tangent to a fixed line, and that there are exactly 3 degenerate conics in the system, each counted with multiplicity 2 (that is, each yielding a double root of the discriminant equation).

 For $\la_1=0$ we get a nondegenerate conic, since if moreover we assume $\la_2=1$, then the determinant equals $ - w_2^2 \mu^6 $; similarly for $\la_1=1$ and $\la_2=0$ the determinant equals $ \frac{- \mu^2}{4} $.